xlladdins/xll/docs/Excel4MacrosH-P.md

   - > Scale can also be a logical value.
 To fit the print area on a
     > single page, set scale to TRUE.

->
+> &nbsp;

-Pg\_num    specifies the number of the first page.
+Pg\_num&nbsp;&nbsp;&nbsp;&nbsp;specifies the number of the first page.
 If zero, sets first page to zero.
 If "Auto" is used, then the page numbering is set to automatic.
 If omitted, PAGE.SETUP retains the existing pg\_num.

-Pg\_order    specifies whether pagination is left-to-right and then down, or top-to-bottom and then right.
+Pg\_order&nbsp;&nbsp;&nbsp;&nbsp;specifies whether pagination is left-to-right and then down, or top-to-bottom and then right.

 |               |                           |
 | ------------- | ------------------------- |